Aqsa-K/Data-Visualization/README.md

 ## 1-D Visualization
 ### Overall Stats of the Dataset
+*Function: SubsetAttributes(dataf, attributes)*

+*Key:*

+*dataf - the dataframe that holds the dataset*

+*attributes - the attributes/features for which you want to print stats*

+- Print count, mean, std, min, quartiles, max for the attributes defined
+- Display the table

 ![alt text](https://github.com/Aqsa-K/Data-Visualization/blob/master/Iris_Figures/overall_stats.PNG)

 ### Histogram - all attributes
+*Function: Plot_Histograms(dataf)*

+*Key:*

+*dataf - the dataframe that holds the dataset*

+- Plot histograms for all attributes in the dataset

 ![alt text](https://github.com/Aqsa-K/Data-Visualization/blob/master/Iris_Figures/Hitogram_1D.png)

 ### Histogram Plot for a single(numeric) attribute
+*Funtcion: Plot_Single_Attribute_Hist_Density_Plot(dataf, attribute)*

+*Key:*

+*dataf - the dataframe that holds the dataset*

+*attribute - the 'numeric' attribute for which you want to plot the histogram and density plot*

+- Plot histogram and density plot for a single attribute
+- For numeric attribute

 ![alt text](https://github.com/Aqsa-K/Data-Visualization/blob/master/Iris_Figures/Single_Att_Histogram_1D.png)

 ### Histogram Plot for a single(categorical) attribute
+*Function: Plot_Single_Categorical_Attribute(dataf, attribute)*

+*Key:*

+*dataf - the dataframe that holds the dataset*

+*attribute - the 'categorical' attribute for which you want to plot the histogram and density plot*

+- Plot histogram and density plot for a single attribute
+- For categorical attribute
+- Visualize Categorical Data - Visualizing a discrete, categorical data attribute is slightly different and bar plots are good for this

 ![alt text](https://github.com/Aqsa-K/Data-Visualization/blob/master/Iris_Figures/Signle_Categorical_Histogram_1D.png)